 Cedar Creek Falls was certainly one of the most attractive (if not the most attractive) waterfalls in San Diego County.
 What made it so appealing was the bare rocks enclosing the rocky oasis-like grotto into which the vertical 80ft or so waterfall dropped.
 Adding to the scenic allure of the falls was some impressive mountain scenery backing the San Diego River basin.
-In fact, this waterfall seemed to grow so much in popularity in recent years (it definitely felt busier on our most recent visit in 2016 than when I first made this writeup back in 2008) that the authorities now require permits to do this hike (more on this later).
+In fact, this waterfall seemed to grow so much in popularity in recent years (it definitely felt busier on our most recent visits in 2016 and 2017 than when I first made this writeup back in 2008) that the authorities now require permits to do this hike (more on this later).

 As for the hike itself, there are actually two different approaches to the waterfall - the west entrance at the San Diego Country Estates accessed from Ramona and the east entrance at the Saddleback Hill accessed from Julian (see directions to both trailheads below).
 Both trails require similar hiking distances of just under 6 miles round trip, and they're both upside down hikes (meaning you descend to the falls and hike up on the way out).
 Therefore, despite the obvious trails and lack of off-trail scrambling, this hike can be deceptively strenuous.
 That said, of the two trails, by far the most popular method of doing this hike was from the Ramona side.
 I suspect the main reason for its popularity would be from the easy driving route to get there.
 It also didn't hurt that the Ramona side arguably had better scenery en route to the falls.
 So I'll first start with the trail description from the Ramona side.